Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Projects/05-makewiki.md

 Write a route test that does the following:

-1. Create an instance of `Page` and save it to the database.
-(HINT: You'll need to first create an instance of `User` to use as the page's author.)
+1. Create an instance of `Article` and save it to the database.
+(HINT: You'll need to first create an instance of `User` to use as the article's author.)
-1. Load the Wiki Details page for that `Page`'s `slug`.
+1. Load the Wiki Details page for that `Article`'s `slug`.
 1. Verify that the response has a `status_code` of `200`.
-1. Verify that the response's context includes the info for the `Page` object requested.
+1. Verify that the response's context includes the info for the `Article` object requested.
 (HINT: You can use `assertContains` to check the exact text of the response.)

 ### Wiki Details Page Edit Test _(10 Points)_

 Write a route test that does the following:

-1. Create an instance of `Page` and save it to the database.
+1. Create an instance of `Article` and save it to the database.
 1. Create a dictionary of key-value pairs containing the post data to be sent via the form.
-This should include a new page title and description.
+This should include a new article title and description.
 1. Make a `POST` request to the details page with `self.client.post()`.
 1. Check that we get a 302 status code.
 (Why 302 and not 200?)
-1. Check that the page object was modified in the test database.
+1. Check that the article object was modified in the test database.

 ### Wiki Creation Page Test _(10 Points)_

 Write a route test that does the following:

 1. Create a dictionary of key-value pairs containing the post data to be sent via the form.
-This should include a page title and description.
+This should include an article title and description.
 1. Make a `POST` request to the Wiki Create page with `self.client.post()`.
 1. Check that we get a 302 status code.
-1. Check that the page object was created in the test database.
+1. Check that the article object was created in the test database.

 ## Submission